BelleDragon925/BelleDragon925/README.md

 Here are some ideas of what I am about:

 - 🔭 I’m currently working on ...Building my own systems, Coding project for new OS system, creating apps, and more
-- 🌱 I’m currently learning ...IT Help Desk/Information Technology
+- 🌱 I’m currently learning ...IT Help Desk/Information Technology/Networking/Nvidia/AI/more.
--   💬 Ask me about ...Anything
 - 📫 How to reach me: email: honeydragon@proton.me or my social media pages
 - ⚡ Work Website: https://tinyurl.com/m5asdbue
 ---